How often should you get your teeth cleaned at the dentist's office?

-Let's put it this way… Do you think people in traditional cultures ran off to their dentist for their twice-yearly cleaning?
+Let's put it this way… Do you think people in traditional cultures ran off to their dentist for their twice-yearly cleanings?

-Thankfully our dentist, while mostly conventionally-minded, is really cool about us not coming in as often for cleanings as the “recommended schedule” suggests, and he doesn't bat an eye when I deny yet another set of x-rays for myself or especially for our kids.
+I'm sure that if you asked our dentist, “How often should you get your teeth cleaned”, he'd definitely say twice a year.
+Thankfully, however, even though he's mostly conventionally-minded, he's really cool about us not coming in for cleanings as often as the “recommended schedule” suggests, and he doesn't bat an eye when I deny yet another set of x-rays for myself or especially for our kids.
 I appreciate that SO much.
 However, I know that in some offices if you don't follow their protocol, you're booted out.

 First she quoted my story in yesterday's post about Kent's follow up appointment with our doc to check his blood pressure:

 I said to our doctor, “Hey guess what we eat a lot of?
 BUTTER.”
 He said, “I like butter.”
 I said, “Yeah, good, but I’m talking about eating butter *liberally*, and other healthy fats, too, like coconut oil and beef tallow!”

 Here are Jennifer's comments:

 I'm laughing like crazy here, because I just had a similar experience.
 Our beloved dentist passed away several years ago, and I'm not crazy about our new dentist.
 In fact, SO not crazy about him that back in 2012, when my boys had started competing in their homeschool speech and debate league, I “neglected” to reschedule a dental cleaning appointment we had to cancel due to a tournament…and didn't get around to making new appointments for ANY of my 4 kids until we got back into things this fall.
 That's 2 1/2 years of no dental cleanings for all four kids and myself.